-XIX c. became the most important turning point in the ethnic history of Karabakh.
-Subordination and consequent elimination of the Karabakh khanate gave the Czarist government an opportunity to resettle Armenians in the territory of North Azerbaijan, including Karabakh, in order to strengthen Russian positions in the region.
-The Russian author of XIX c.
-S. Glinka wrote: «…increase of the resettled related Christian people [in Azerbaijan] can place a reliable stronghold in the borders of Russia for repulse of the hostile actions of the neighboring peoples, particularly, of the Turks, Persians, and the mountaineers»1.
+19th century became the most important turning point in the ethnic history of Karabakh.
+Subordination and consequent elimination of the Karabakh khanate gave the Czarist government an opportunity to resettle Armenians in the territory of North Azerbaijan, including Karabakh, to strengthen Russian positions in the region.
+The Russian author of 19th century S. Glinka wrote: «…increase of the resettled related Christian people [in Azerbaijan] can place a reliable stronghold in the borders of Russia for repulse of the hostile actions of the neighbouring peoples, particularly, of the Turks, Persians, and the mountaineers».

-In the beginning of XIX c. the Czarist officials have made some work to define the number of the population of the Karabakh province.
+In the beginning of the 19th century the Czarist officials have made some work to define the number of the population of the Karabakh province.

 |Nationality||Number of families|

 Resettlement of Armenians increased substantially during the second Russo-Iranian war in 1825-1826.
-18 thousand Armenian families were settled in Karabakh, particularly in its mountainous part.6 This source also shows, that with exception of the villages of Ahlatian, Pirnakhay and Shinatag in Zangezur, the populations of all the Armenian villages were immigrants from Iran.7
+18,000 Armenian families (40,000 people) were settled in Karabakh, particularly in its mountainous part.
+This source also shows, that with exception of the villages of Ahlatian, Pirnakhay and Shinatag in Zangezur, the populations of all the Armenian villages were immigrants from Iran.

 The massive resettlement process gained additional momentum after conclusion in 1828 of the Turkmanchay Peace Treaty between the Russian Empire and Iran, and the Adrianopol peace accord (1828) with the Ottoman Empire.

-Mass resettlements of the first half of XIX c. put an end to the existence of offsprings of ancient Albanians, who even though were almost Armenized culturally and ethnically by XIX c., but still were preserving some part of their distinctiveness and remembered their origins.
-Having been in absolute minority, they melted in the history for good.
-Armenians-settlers, who had nothing common both with ancient Albanians, and with the land of Karabakh, came to their place.
+Mass resettlements of the first half of 19th century put an end to the existence of offsprings of ancient Albanians, who even though were almost Armenized culturally and ethnically by the 19th century, but still were preserving some part of their distinctiveness and remembered their origins.
+Having been in absolute minority, they melted in history for good.
+Armenians-settlers, who had nothing common both with ancient Albanians and with the land of Karabakh, came to their place.

 - S. Glinka «Resettlement of the Armenians of Adderbijan to the borders of Russia» (Pereseleniye armyan adderbidzhanskix v predeli Rossii) Moscow 1831, Baku 1990 p.
 93 (in Russian), under name «Adderbijan» the author means the South (Iranian) Azerbaijan;